 A robust Corporate Governance Compliance Program includes PEP Management

 Corporate Governance entails preventing and detecting financial crimes through its risk policies, procedures and processes associated with a PEP.
 Financial Institutions ought to understand that a PEP is not necessarily synonymous with “criminal activity”.
-Not allowing PEP relationships in a Financial Institution or asking to close out PEP relationships could be viewed as a lack of understanding and implementation of a risk assessment process within a Financial Institution.
+Not allowing PEP relationships in a Financial Institution or asking to close out relationships could be viewed as a lack of understanding and implementation of a risk assessment process within a Financial Institution.

 The senior management of a Financial Institution ought to be engaged in the approval process of PEP relationships.
 It is also their responsibility to ensure that there is adequate and sufficient training and education to employees and managers involved the PEP process.

 Consult your Corporate Governance Compliance Expert.